robinsola/Cider-House/README.md

 ![home page](./screen_shot.png)

 ### Description
- Website of a cider house built using React.
-Meet the crew, view the taproom list, buy a pint, make edits to existing kegs, and tap a new keg to add to the list.
+ Responsive website and design of a cider house, built using React and JSX.
+View the taproom list, buy a pint, and add a new keg to the taproom list.

 ### Installation
 * Clone project folder in terminal: `$ git clone` repository url